bondy-io/bondy_docs/docs/reference/wamp_api/errors/unknown_group.md

 # bondy.error.unknown_group
-> When the resource that you're trying to retrieve doesn't exist.
+> When the group that you're trying to retrieve doesn't exist.

 ## Description
-Normally this is caused by an operation trying to retrieve a resource that not exist.
+Normally this is caused by an operation trying to retrieve a group that not exist.

 ##### Positional Results
 <DataTreeView